+Monitoring Compliance Verification

-Mitigation Measure/ Monitoring and Monitoring Compliance Verification Condition of Approval Reporting Actions Monitoring Timing Responsibility Initial Date Comments CUL-3: Unanticipated Discovery of Cultural Resources If cultural resources are encountered during ground disturbing activities, work in the immediate area should be halted and an archaeologist meeting the Secretary of the Interior's Professional Qualification Standards for archaeology (NPS 1983) should be contacted immediately to evaluate the find.
-If necessary, the evaluation may require preparation of a treatment plan and testing for the California Register of Historical Resources (CRHR) eligibility.
-If the discovery proves to be significant under CEQA and cannot be avoided by the project, additional work, such as data recovery excavation, may be required to mitigate any significant impacts to historical resources.
-Verify that in the event that archaeological artifacts are encountered during project construction, all work in the vicinity of the find has been halted until such time as the find is evaluated As needed during construction activities; work must stop immediately if resources are discovered, and consultation initiated as soon as practical City of Hayward Planning Division Geology and Soils GEO-1: Geotechnical Considerations The project applicant shall implement all measures and recommendations set forth in ENGEO's January 2017 Preliminary Geotechnical Assessment and June 2017 Supplemental Conceptual Slope Stabilization Recommendations (Appendix B to the Initial Study).
-These recommendations include but are not limited to: Grading (demolition and stripping, existing fill and disturbed soil, selection of materials, differential fill thickness, fill placement, surface venting mitigation) Slope stabilization for lots 3 through 10 Building code seismic design Foundation design Pavement design Drainage Stormwater bioretention areas In addition, a comprehensive site-specific, design-level geotechnical exploration shall be prepared for review and approval by the City of Hayward as part of the design process.
+Mitigation Measure/ Condition of Approval Monitoring and Reporting Actions Monitoring Timing Responsibility Initial Date Comments

+Geology and Soils

+GEO-1: Geotechnical Considerations

+The project applicant shall implement all measures and recommendations set forth in ENGEO's January 2017 Preliminary Geotechnical Assessment and June 2017 Supplemental Conceptual Slope Stabilization Recommendations (Appendix B to the Initial Study).
+These recommendations include but are not limited to: Grading (demolition and stripping, existing fill and disturbed soil, selection of materials, differential fill thickness, fill placement, surface venting mitigation) Slope setback Slope stabilization for lots 3 through 10 Building code seismic design Foundation design Drainage Stormwater bioretention areas In addition, a comprehensive site-specific, design-level geotechnical exploration shall be prepared for review and approval by the City of Hayward as part of the design process.
 The exploration may include borings and laboratory soil testing to provide data for preparation of specific recommendations regarding grading, foundation design, corrosion potential, and drainage for the proposed project.
+The recommendations set forth in the design-level geotechnical exploration shall be implemented.
 Verify that building plans incorporate all design and construction criteria specified in the geotechnical report Once prior to approval of grading permit; periodically on site during grading and construction City of Hayward Planning Division

+Hazards and Hazardous Materials

+HAZ-1: Site Risk Management Plan